apache/doris-website/versioned_docs/version-2.1/query-acceleration/tuning/join-hint.md

 **2. Right-Deep Tree**

-When shaping the plan into a right-deep tree, Bushy tree, or zig-zag tree, simply add curly braces to constrain the shape of the plan.
+When shaping the plan into a right-deep tree, bushy tree, or zig-zag tree, simply add curly braces to constrain the shape of the plan.
 There's no need to adjust step by step from a left-deep tree using swap, as in Oracle.

 ```sql
 mysql> explain shape plan select /*+ leading(t1 {t2 t3}) */ * from t1 join t2 on t1.c1 = c2 join t3 on c2 = c3;